Population Estimates for Missouri and Across the U.S.

 components of change estimates.

-The single-year bridged-race estimates from the NCHS (used on our Poptrends web application) was released basically simultaneously with
+The single-year bridged-race estimates from the NCHS (used on our Poptrends web application) were released basically simultaneously with

 the casrh estimates last year.
 We hope to see the same this year.